turingschool/accelerated-mod-0/calendar.md

 ## Check For Understanding

-[Follow the directions in this Gist](https://gist.github.com/ameseee/7bddfce0738b864869aacacf5110e09d) and submit your fork of it in the Google Form.
+[Follow the directions in this Gist](https://gist.github.com/ameseee/7bddfce0738b864869aacacf5110e09d) and submit your fork of it in the submission form.

 <br><br>
 <br><br>